Wan Chai District

 Hong Kong Stadium

-Redeveloped in 1994, the Hong Kong Stadium is the biggest multi-purpose outdoor venue in Hong Kong and can accommodate a maximum of 40,000 spectators.
+The Hong Kong Stadium (formerly the Government Stadium) was built in 1952.
+Redeveloped in 1994, it is the biggest multi-purpose outdoor venue in Hong Kong and can accommodate a maximum of 40,000 spectators.
 The Stadium is equipped with modern facilities including a big colour screen and a large scoreboard, and is suitable for hosting various kinds of international sporting, cultural, entertainment, religious and community events.

 So Kon Po Recreation Ground, a supporting venue to the Stadium, is designated for hiring by organisations for sports competitions and training.